jdmartin86/jdmartin86.github.io/index.md

 ---
 <!-- <img src="/assets/img/profile.png" alt="Profile" width="200" height="250" style="float: left;"> -->

-I am a Fellow of the [Openmind Research Institute](https://www.openmindresearch.org/) and an Adjunct Professor of Computing Science at the University of Alberta.
+I am a Fellow of the [Openmind Research Institute](https://www.openmindresearch.org/) and an Adjunct Professor at the University of Alberta.

-My goal is to understand the computational principles behind both natural and artificial minds.
-I want to bring definition to the core phenomena we associate with intelligence.
-This means explaining how agents solve complex problems, acquire and represent knowledge, interact with their surroundings, and learn from their experiences.
-I draw inspiration from my peers across computer science, the cognitive studies, and philosophy---to develop new algorithms and mathematical theories with meaningful empirical impact.
+I want to understand how the mind works and bring definition to its core phenomena.
+I draw inspiration from my peers across computer science, cognitive studies, and philosophy to develop algorithms and theories with empirical value.

+My research is typically framed with concepts from reinforcement learning.
+Currently, I am thinking about the relationship between computation and agency.
+Can learning agents leverage the dynamics of their environment for computational benefit?
+Does computation influence the range of an agent's experiences?

-Much of my research frames quesitons within the reinforcement learning paradigm.
-I am currently thinking about [goal specification](https://proceedings.mlr.press/v202/bowling23a/bowling23a.pdf), theoretically-sound algorithms for translating preferences to rewards, as well as how computation imposes limits on interacton and agency.
-Over the years I have studied a broad range of topics, including [meta-learning methods](https://arxiv.org/pdf/2406.19561) for efficient search, flexible architectures for [organizing unstructured sense data](https://arxiv.org/pdf/2106.09776), strategies for risk mitigation using [distributional RL](https://proceedings.mlr.press/v119/martin20a/martin20a.pdf), as well as various applied problems in chip design, robotics, and aviation.
-Long ago I helped build the world's first [full-scale autonomous helicopter](https://vtol.org/awards-and-contests/vertical-flight-society-award-winners?awardID=5).
+Over the years I have studied a broad range of topics: the expressivity of rewards ([link](https://proceedings.mlr.press/v202/bowling23a/bowling23a.pdf)), meta-learning efficient planning strategies ([link](https://arxiv.org/pdf/2406.19561)), organizing unstructured sense data ([link](https://arxiv.org/pdf/2106.09776)), distributional RL ([link](https://proceedings.mlr.press/v119/martin20a/martin20a.pdf)).
+I have also studied various applied problems in chip design, robotics, and aviation.
+Long ago I helped build [the world's first full-scale autonomous helicopter](https://vtol.org/awards-and-contests/vertical-flight-society-award-winners?awardID=5).

 Here is a [formal bio](/intro/index.html) that can be used to introduce me.